 Preference for members of current year's graduating class.
 Applicants should be ranked within the top 25% their graduating class.

-Note: Medical students from the University of Tennessee College of Medicine may take the four week orthopaedic surgery elective at the UTCOM Chattanooga, but must meet expected criteria in order to be invited for an interview.
+Note: Medical students from the University of Tennessee College of Medicine may take the four week orthopaedic surgery elective at the UTCOM Chattanooga, but must meet expected criteria in order to be eligible for an interview.
 Students from other medical schools must apply and meet the above criteria to be accepted for the elective rotation.
-If their qualifying data is verified on the ERAS application, they will be invited for interview.
-Contact Orthopaedic Residency Coordinator, Donna Gibson (firstname.lastname@example.org) to request elective application forms.
+Qualifying data must be verified on the ERAS application to be eligible for interview.
+Rotation does not guarantee an interview.
+Contact Orthopaedic Residency Coordinator, Donna Gibson (email@example.com) to request elective application forms.

 Institutional Policy on Resident Recruitment, Eligibility, and Selection The Graduate Medical Education Programs of the University of Tennessee College of Medicine Chattanooga acknowledge and follow the eligibility and selection criteria for resident applicants stated in the Accreditation Council for Graduate Medical Education (ACGME) Institutional Requirements, as well as the rules of the National Resident Matching Program (NRMP).

 Medical Education: Only the following individuals will be considered as applicants in residency programs in the University of Tennessee Graduate Medical Education Programs